 - Plan to submit all your applications prior to the December vacation so you can enjoy some well-deserved time off.
 This means you should be working on your supplemental essays this month.

-- Schedule and prepare for virtual or campus interviews (if offered, instructions are on the college website).
+- Continue to schedule and prepare for virtual or campus interviews (if offered, instructions are on the college website).
+Keep in mind deadlines for requesting or completing interviews.

 - Make a plan for standardized testing.
 If you think you will need to do test preparation, find a tutor or online class now and create a preliminary test schedule to ensure that you have adequate time to practice.